 Failure and struggle can rob anyone of their power if they believe there’s no way to do better, and our learners are no different.

-That’s why we must strive to ensure that they can if they believe they can.
+We must strive to ensure that they can succeed if they believe they can.
 If we choose to believe in our students, they will also choose to believe in themselves.

 2. Provide Context and Relevance